 A leader in the "maker's movement," Liz Long has worked with thousands of entrepreneurs to bring their product ideas to life.
-Through classes, live events, and one-on-one support, Liz demystifies topics like design, sourcing, and quality control, and provides a step-by-step formula for turning concepts into successfully manufactured goods.
+Through workshops, digital tools, and personal support, Liz demystifies topics like design, sourcing, and quality control, and provides a step-by-step formula for turning concepts into successfully manufactured goods.

 However, the reusable shopping bag was a new concept at the time, and we drew attention from high-profile companies and media outlets.
 Brands like Martha Stewart, Guess Jeans, and Oprah asked us to create custom bags for them.
 People Magazine, Real Simple, and E!
 Entertainment featured us.
 The exposure was exciting and we grew quickly - too quickly.